Header Ad Section

 • Your database will now appear in the Database tab.

-7. After completing the above steps, you'll notice a newly added data source displayed in the Database tab of the IDE.
-The database name will include a label indicating the number of available databases (e.g., 1 of 6).
-Hover over this label to reveal a tooltip showing the connection status.
+7. Then, a newly added data source will appear in the Database tab of the IDE.
+Under the database name there will be a label indicating the number of available databases (e.g., 1 of 6).
+If you hover this label then it a tooltip will appear mentioning the connection status.
 If the tooltip displays "0 connections", it means no active connections have been established with the data source yet.

 8. Select the Schema